Shiba Inu Logo

 SHIB Logo 2021

-The second logo is designed in a style reminiscent of animation.
+The second logo is designed in an animation style.
 The image features a dog dressed in a formal business suit.
 Standing confidently with paws crossed, the dog looks directly at the viewer.
 A bright red leash attached to its belt adds a sense of dynamism to the character.

 The figure combines confidence, strength, and playfulness.
 Its pose and expression seem to evaluate the viewer, while the leash hints at control, emphasizing authority and dependency.
 The absence of an owner in the image creates an air of mystery and uncertainty, pointing to the anonymity of the cryptocurrency’s developers.